MariaRiosNavarro/docker-nuxt-dev-small/README.md

 # docker-nuxt-dev-small

-# How to create a NUXT-DEV-CONTAINER
+# How to create a NUXT-DEV-CONTAINER (from one NUXT-DEV-IMAGE)

 ## Step 1